| how it all began |

 I spent a lot of time in Stud.io learning how to use

-the program, design my build, and then render it.
+the program, designing my build, and then rendering it.

 I didn't have a lot of extra parts laying around, so I couldn't